keebio/keebio-docs/docs/reprogramming-encoders.md

 }
 ```

 This snippet above assumes that there are 2 encoders.
-Here's a commented version of the code that explains what it does, so you can change things accordingly:
+Here's a commented version of the same code that explains what it does, so you can change things accordingly:

 ```c